Patrick H. Grace

-Patrick Henry Grace (1832 – February 24, 1896) was a United States Navy sailor who received the Medal of Honor for actions during the Korean Expedition of 1871.
+Patrick Henry Grace (c.
+1832 – February 24, 1896) was a United States Navy sailor who received the Medal of Honor for actions during the Korean Expedition of 1871.

 A native of Ireland whose name originally was Henry Patrick Grace, Grace was cited for "gallant and meritorious conduct".

 Medal of Honor citation

 Rank and organization: Chief Quartermaster, U.S. Navy.
 Born: 1835.
 Ireland.
 Accredited to: Pennsylvania.
 G.O.
 No. 177, December 4, 1915.